cdgriffith/FastFlix/README.md

 ## HLG

-Currently, HLG is broken with FastFlix (will use the wrong color transfers) so please don't rely on it for HLG until [#135](https://github.com/cdgriffith/FastFlix/issues/135) is resolved.
+FastFlix (v4.0.2+) passes through HLG color transfer information to everything except webp and GIF.

 ## Dolby Vision

-FastFlix does not plan to support Dolby Vision's proprietary format, as it requires royalties.
+FastFlix does not plan to support Dolby Vision's proprietary format at this time.

 # License